 Healthy Living: The Whole Food Plant-Based Way

-This is a new, encouraging information-sharing support group dedicated to discovering the best evidence-based information concerning a healthy lifestyle.
-Based on Scripture and the whole foods philosophy of living, this group can truly change your life.
-Bring a friend!
+Discover the best evidence-based information concerning a healthy lifestyle.
+Based on the whole foods philosophy of living.

 ornish.com (or deanornish.com)

 Forks Over Knives